 Am Fam Physician.
 2003 Dec 15;68(12):2342-2348.

 Sorting through the myriad of claims to figure out if you should add a new drug to your arsenal is not that difficult or time consuming, providing you take the right STEPS.
-STEPS, one of the newest additions to American Family Physician, offers an easy way to remember the four attributes to consider when weighing the purported advantages of one drug over another: Safety, Tolerability, Effectiveness, Price, and Simplicity.
+STEPS, one of the newest additions to American Family Physician, offers an easy way to remember the five attributes to consider when weighing the purported advantages of one drug over another: Safety, Tolerability, Effectiveness, Price, and Simplicity.